 If you or a family member were bitten by a dog in Virginia, the attorneys at CHASENBOSCOLO want to help you.
 Our team feels strongly about advocating for the rights of our clients.
 We have more than 30 years of experience helping those who were hurt in preventable accidents like these.
 Our firm is committed to getting you justice and making our community safer.
 We believe dog owners should responsibly manage their pets, and by doing so, keep your community safe from vicious dog attacks.

 In many other states across the nation, dog owners are strictly liable for their dogs when they bite other people.
 Virginia, however, is not a strict liability state when it comes to dog bites.
 Instead, Virginia is considered a “one bite” state, which means that dogs are essentially given one free bite.
 A dog owner cannot be held liable when they did not know their dog had violent propensities.

 Virginians should not assume, however, that they cannot hold a dog owner liable because that owner claims to not have known about their dog’s aggressive behavior.
 Evidence can often be uncovered that refutes these claims.
-Did you or a loved suffer injuries as the result of a dog bite in Virginia?
+Did you or a loved one suffer injuries as the result of a dog bite in Virginia?
 If so, it will be very important for you to hire a lawyer as soon as possible.
 At CHASENBOSCOLO, we know how to pursue cases like this to make sure the dog owner is held liable for the dog bite attack.

 CHASENBOSCOLO helps residents and visitors in Virginia who have been bitten by dogs.
 We understand how these claims work, and we are ready to sit down with you to listen to your story.
 We believe that cases like yours deserve strong representation so that you are compensated for the damages you have incurred.
 Our knowledgeable Virginia dog bite lawyers will discuss your rights and legal options when you schedule a free consultation with us.
-Call us at (703) 538-1138 or contact us online today.
+Call us at (703) 538-1138or contact us online today.